soupi/learn-haskell-blog-generator/src/07-environment.md

 Note how we use *do notation* now, and *instead of threading* `env` around we *compose* the relevant functions, `buildIndex` and `convertFile`, we use the type classes interfaces to compose the functions.
-Note how we needed to `fmap` over `buildIndex` to add the output file we needed with the tuple, and how we needed to use `traverse` instead of `map` to compose the various `Reader` values `convertFile` will produce.
+Note how we needed to `fmap` over `buildIndex` to add the output file we needed with the tuple and how we needed to use `traverse` instead of `map` to compose the various `Reader` values `convertFile` will produce.

 ### Extracting `Env`